tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * Why use the command line?

-  **Answer:** Using the command line is efficient, as it does not expend the additional processing needed to produce the visuals associated with a graphical user interface (GUI).
+  **Answer:** Using the command line is efficient, as it does not expend the additional processing needed to produce the visuals associated with a GUI.

+Explain to students that on a Mac, the command line is accessed via the Terminal app, while in Windows, we will use Git Bash since it's a package that contains `bash` commands and a collection of other UNIX-like utilities that we will use in the boot camp.

 Open the command line and demo the following commands.
-Tell students that on a Mac, the command line is accessed via Terminal, while Windows uses Git Bash.

 * `cd` changes the directory.